Metanome/flowref/README.md

 ### Context Menu

-1. Select DOI text on any webpage
+1. Select DOI text or link on any webpage
 2. Right-click and choose "Generate Citation from DOI"
 3. Popup opens with citation ready to copy